 Tracking techniques to establish the NDAT (number, direction, age and type):

 The simplest method to track the number takes the length of average stride and measure on ground between two points.
 Draw 2 lines across the tracks perpendicular to the direction of travel.
-Now you have to count the number of footprints between the two lines and it will provide you a reasonably accurate number.
+Now you have to count the number of footprints between the two lines.
+It will provide you a reasonably accurate number.
 The number of people or animals being tracked can also be determined by difference in footprints, size, tread pattern and other differences (different types of shoes will leave different types of shoeprints).

 The direction of travel and the age of spoor can be determined by a variety of factors.
 The terrain and the weather will impact your tracking efforts.
 You should have a map of the area where you concentrate your tracking efforts and study the terrain.
 Based on the animals or people you are tracking, it would provide you with some good pointers regarding the direction your “prey” is most likely to follow.
 Knowing the history of snow, wind and rain in recent days will increase or decrease your tracking chances.